Finance: Areas of finance

-As outlined, finance comprises, broadly, the three areas of personal finance, corporate finance, and public finance.

-These, in turn, overlap and employ various activities and sub-disciplines chiefly investments, risk management, and quantitative finance.
+As outlined, finance broadly comprises three areas: personal finance, corporate finance, and public finance.
+These, in turn, overlap and employ various activities and sub-disciplines—chiefly investments, risk management, and quantitative finance.

 Personal finance

-Personal finance is defined as "the mindful planning of monetary spending and saving, while also considering the possibility of future risk".
+Personal finance refers to the practice of budgeting to ensure enough funds are available to meet basic needs, while ensuring there is only a reasonable level of risk to lose said capital.
 Personal finance may involve paying for education, financing durable goods such as real estate and cars, buying insurance, investing, and saving for retirement.
 Personal finance may also involve paying for a loan or other debt obligations.
 The main areas of personal finance are considered to be income, spending, saving, investing, and protection.
 The following steps, as outlined by the Financial Planning Standards Board, suggest that an individual will understand a potentially secure personal finance plan after: